symfony/symfony-docs/components/workflow.rst

 Initialization
 --------------

-If the property of your object is ``null`` and you want to set it with the ``initial_marking`` from the configuration, you can call the ``getMarking()`` method to initialize the object property::
+If the marking property of your object is ``null`` and you want to set it with the ``initial_marking`` from the configuration, you can call the ``getMarking()`` method to initialize the object property::